cmu-phil/tetrad-fx/README.md

 1. The search tab is limited to a restricted set of search algroithms in Tetrad.

-1. The Other Graphs tab will contain the true graph if this is a simulation.
+1. The Other Graphs tab will contain the true graph if this is a simulation which cannot be deleted.

 1. Datasets can be transformed using right click context menus, as can graphs.